rashidul57/react-redux/README.md

 It contains simple login and then allows to provide search key and location that is required for the corresponding websites scraping.
 Using socket.io it show update/progress in ui

 ## How to run the application
-1. Make sure you have installed MongoDB and Redis and node.js
+1. Make sure you have installed MongoDB and Redis and they are up and running

+2. Make sure to install node.js

-2. add the following data in mongodb with database name 'scraping' and collection name 'users'
+3. Add the following data in mongodb with database name 'scraping' and collection name 'users'
 ```
 {
     "_id" : ObjectId("5a5e3040da00cf1293a3b2e6"),